gkarsay/parlatype/README.md

 * GStreamer
 * GStreamer "Good" Plugins

+If using GStreamer 1.14+, MP3 support is included in the "Good" Plugins, so nothing else is needed.
-Optional runtime dependencies, to support MP3 files:
+Otherwise, optional runtime dependencies to support MP3 files:
-* GStreamer "Ugly" Plugins
+* GStreamer "Ugly" Plugins (only with GStreamer <= 1.12)

 Optional runtime dependencies, if you want to use LibreOffice macros:
 * LibreOffice (>= 4)